tianrui-zhao/tianrui-zhao.github.io/_pages/cv.md

 ======
 * The twinge of transition: centralization, state capacity, and social conflicts: evidence from Tokugawa and Meiji Japan.
 Working Paper.
 With Ming Lei and Rui Wang.
 * Disaster Shocks, Relief Institutions, and the “Great Divergence” under the State Building: A Comparative Analysis of Pre-modern China, Japan, and England.
 Working paper.
 With Ming Lei.
+* Climate Shocks, Social Stability, and Institutional Responses in the first-half 19th century Japan.
+Working paper.
+With Ming Lei and Rui Wang.

 Presentations